sarahciston/codingcare/posts/cf-unraveling.md

 ===

 Some things I cannot fathom.
 There are 36,672 stitches in the crocheted labyrinth I made.
-It took me three months.
+It took three months.

 The GPT-3 model has 175 billion connections in its neural network.
 That is almost 5 million labyrinths like mine, taking almost a million years to crochet.
 GPT-4 may have up to 10 Trillion parameters, but they won't tell us.
 That would take 57 million years of crocheting.
 I'd have needed to start shortly after the Cretaceous period to be done by now.